konuralfy/password-manager/README.md

 ### Description

-password manager for mobile phones.
-Built with React-Native
+It's a password manager application built with React-Native.
+It does basic add, edit and delete actions and holds the data at local storage.

 ### Media